 Embrace small talk

 An individual’s manager in the early stage of their career is one of the biggest influences they will have in the professional life.
 Don’t take this responsibility lightly.
 Get to know your staff on a personal level, keep your office door open wherever possible, and take the time for small talk.
 This will help them feel comfortable talking to you and confident that they can come to you with problems, questions and when seeking advice.

 Let them solve the problem themselves

 You will find these strategies won’t require much effort to maintain.
 Instead, they will become organic and a culture of learning and self-development will flow throughout your team.
-Your staff will grow rapidly, producing results they are pleased with and that considerably improve your firm.
-Empower your team should really be a no-brainer for any accounting firm serious about growth and success.
+Your staff will grow rapidly, producing results they are pleased with and that have a wider positive impact.
+Empowering your team should be a no-brainer for any business serious about growth and success.

-To compare the challenges your firm is facing acquiring, training and retaining staff with accounting practices from around the world, download The talent challenge: insights from Karbon’s 2017 talent survey.
+To compare the challenges you are facing acquiring, training and retaining staff with accounting practices from around the world, download The talent challenge: insights from Karbon’s talent survey.